 What was heartening was that we met a female Oracle and saw the reverence with which she is treated in her village.
 She believes it is her fate to play catalyst to people’s problems and solutions.
 People come to her with all kinds of problems.
 And they go back with at least some hope and comfort, if not a solution.

 Faith, as they say, lies within the one who believes.
 I saw a lot of faith in all the Ladakhis in that room.
-Who genuinely believed that Padma Lamo has an answer for all their problems.
+Who genuinely believed that Padma Lamo has an answer to all their problems.
 I also realized that faith takes the time to build, it cannot be invoked in a minute – it takes a lot of validation before we start believing in a concept.

 For me, it was a unique experience to meet Padma Lamo – the Buddhist Oracle as a person.
 To see her going through the ritual of getting into the Oracle mode.
 Her dealing with the questions and returning to the life of a doting Ladakhi grandmother.
 With an ease that comes with familiarity, she slips from one role to another.

 An incredible woman I must say!

 Recommend you to read following on Ladakh, Kashmir on the Travel Blog.